akheron/typera-openapi/README.md

 }

 const bodyCodec = t.type({
-  /** Descriptions are also supported in io-ts codecs */
+  /** Descriptions are also supported in io-ts codecs
+   * @example Lets you set an example value for a particular property */
   name: t.string
 })